Animal Eye Care – Feline Eye Conditions

-Specific blood tests for immune diseases, infectious agents or other systemic diseases.
-The tests include ultrasounds, x-rays, and aspirates, which are samples of fluid or cells.
+Specific blood tests for immune diseases, infectious agents or other systemic diseases may be required when attempting to track down the causes of a cat’s illness.
+These tests include ultrasounds, x-rays, and aspirates, which are samples of fluid or cells.

-Treatments for anterior uveitis may include symptomatic, specific therapy and/or surgery:
+Treatments for anterior uveitis may include symptomatic therapy and/or surgery:

-Symptomatic therapy, regardless of the cause is indicated.
-Topical treatments and medications taken by mouth are designed to reduce pain and inflammation-like treating a headache with aspirin regardless of what is causing the headache.
-Some patients will require long-term therapy to prevent recurrence of the uveitis.
+- Symptomatic therapy is always suggested, regardless of the cause of the illness.
+Topical treatments and medications taken by mouth are designed to reduce pain and inflammation — much like treating a human headache with aspirin, regardless of what is causing the headache.
+Some feline patients will require long-term therapy to prevent recurrence of the uveitis.
 Specific therapy is directed if a cause for the anterior uveitis has been determined.

 It is important that you follow the treatment instructions and learn to medicate your pet properly.
 It is not always easy to put medications into an animal’s eye, but it is imperative that the medications be given.
 The follow-up appointments are important to be sure the medication is controlling the disease.

 Conjunctivitis is an inflammation of the conjunctiva, which is the pale pink/white tissue that surrounds the eye.
 The signs of conjunctivitis include eye redness, discharge, and squinting.
 In cats, conjunctivitis can be caused by bacteria (Chlamydia or Mycoplasma) or a virus (feline herpesvirus).